 Barbara Walker (b.
-1964, Birmingham, UK) currently lives and works in Birmingham.
-She received her BA (1st Class Hons) in Art and Design from the University of Central England, Birmingham (1996).
+1964, Birmingham, UK) lives and works in Birmingham.
+She received her BA in Art and Design from the University of Central England, Birmingham (1996).
 Her paintings and drawings of the human figure open up a dialogue with viewers concerned with notions of race, identity, belonging, class, power and the politics of how we look at others.
 Walker works across a range of media including works on paper and canvass, to large scale wall installations.
-Awards include the Evelyn Williams Drawing Award, Jerwood Drawing Prize 2017 (2017); the Drawing Room Bursary Award (2017); Arts Council England, Grants for the Arts (2015); Ford Foundation Grant (2008); Sovereign European Art Prize (2008); and the Millennium Awards, Birmingham (2000).
-Residencies include those at Drawing Room, London (2017); Palazzo Pisani a Santa Marina, Venice (2017); The International Curators Forum, in partnership with University of the Arts London (2016-2018); James Hockey Gallery, UK (2015); The Bag Trust, Johannesburg, South Africa (2008); and Witwatersrand University, Johannesburg, South Africa (2006).
+Awards include the Evelyn Williams Drawing Award, Jerwood Drawing Prize (2017); the Drawing Room Bursary Award (2017); Arts Council England, Grants for the Arts (2015); Ford Foundation Grant (2008); Sovereign European Art Prize (2008); and the Millennium Awards, Birmingham (2000).
+Residencies include Drawing Room, London (2017); Palazzo Pisani a Santa Marina, Venice (2017); The International Curators Forum, in partnership with University of the Arts London (2016-2018); James Hockey Gallery, UK (2015); The Bag Trust, Johannesburg, South Africa (2008); and Witwatersrand University, Johannesburg, South Africa (2006).
 Select solo exhibitions include Vanishing Point, Jerwood Gallery, Hastings, UK (2018); Shock and Awe, Mac, Birmingham, UK (2016); Sub Urban: New Drawings, James Hockey Gallery, University of Creative Arts, Farnham, UK (2015); Pause, C&C Gallery, London, UK (2014); and Here and Now, Wallner Gallery, Lakeside Arts Centre, Nottingham, UK (2013).
-Select group exhibitions include A Slice Through The World: Contemporary Artist's Drawings, Modern Art Oxford, Oxford, UK (2018); Reformation, Guest Project, London, UK (2018); The Gallery Of Small Things, Cultural & Design Festival, Lagos, Nigeria (2017); Jerwood Drawing Prize, Jerwood Space, London, touring to Norwich, Bath and Canterbury, UK (2017); Vicennial, Vane Contemporary, Newcastle Upon Tyne, UK (2017); Untitled: Art of the Conditions of Our Time, New Art Exchange, Nottingham, UK (2017); Jamaican Pulse: Art and Politics from Jamaica and the Diaspora, Royal West of England Academy, Bristol, UK (2016); Salon 2015, Waterhall Gallery, Birmingham Museum and Art Gallery, UK (2015); For the Record, Birmingham Museum and Art Gallery, Birmingham, UK (2014); End of the Line, Paper Gallery, Manchester, UK (2013); Mostly Open 11, Liandudo, Wales, UK (2011); and The Meaning of Style, The New Art Exchange, Nottingham, UK (2010).
-Her work is held in both private and public collections including The Usher Gallery, Arts Council England, Birmingham Museum and Art Gallery, Wolverhampton Art Gallery, and Herbert Art Gallery & Museum.
+Select group exhibitions include A Slice Through The World: Contemporary Artist's Drawings, Modern Art Oxford, Oxford, UK (2018); Reformation, Guest Project, London, UK (2018); The Gallery Of Small Things, Cultural & Design Festival, Lagos, Nigeria (2017); Jerwood Drawing Prize, Jerwood Space, London, touring to Norwich, Bath and Canterbury, UK (2017); Vicennial, Vane Contemporary, Newcastle Upon Tyne, UK (2017); Untitled: Art of the Conditions of Our Time, New Art Exchange, Nottingham, UK (2017); Jamaican Pulse: Art and Politics from Jamaica and the Diaspora, Royal West of England Academy, Bristol, UK (2016); Salon 2015, Waterhall Gallery, Birmingham Museum and Art Gallery, UK (2015); For the Record, Birmingham Museum and Art Gallery, Birmingham, UK (2014); End of the Line, Paper Gallery, Manchester, UK (2013); Mostyn Open 11, Llandudno, Wales, UK (2011); and The Meaning of Style, The New Art Exchange, Nottingham, UK (2010).
+Her work is held in both private and public collections including The Usher Gallery, UK; Arts Council England; Birmingham Museum and Art Gallery; Wolverhampton Art Gallery; and Herbert Art Gallery & Museum.

-Last updated: 08.02.2018
+Last updated: 20.06.2018